MalenaPS/explainable-neurofuzzy-ids-iiot/README.md

-# explainable-neurofuzzy-ids-iiot
+# Explainable Neuro-Fuzzy IDS for IIoT (ANFIS-IDS)

-Explainable ANFIS-based IDS for IIoT.
+Code, models, artifacts are available in this repository.